smikhalevski/doubter/README.md

 - preserved as is, this is the default behavior;
 - prohibited.

 Force an object to have only known keys.
-If an unknown kind is met, a validation issue is raised.
+If an unknown type is met, a validation issue is raised.

 ```ts
 d.object({